zanuka/extendomatic/README.md

 ### Installing Bun

 Bun is a fast all-in-one JavaScript runtime like Node.js, but with a focus on performance and developer experience.
+You can also just use npm or pnpm, whatever works for you.

 To install Bun, you can use the following command:

 ```bash
 curl -fsSL https://bun.sh/install | bash